Pigeonhole settings¶

 managesieve_max_line_length

-The maximum ManageSieve command line length in bytes.
-This setting is directly borrowed from IMAP.
-But, since long command lines are very unlikely with ManageSieve, changing this will not be very useful.
+Since long command lines are very unlikely with ManageSieve, changing this will generally not be useful.

 managesieve_notify_capability

-capabilities reported by the ManageSieve service before authentication.
+NOTIFY capabilities reported by the ManageSieve service before authentication.

 If left unassigned, these will be assigned dynamically according to what the Sieve interpreter supports by default (after login this may differ depending on the authenticated user).